top of page

 • Needs a cover

-• Learning curve to fold and snappy/pin on baby
+• Has a learning curve to fold flat and snappi/pin on baby

-Trainers are pull-up type cloth nappies used for potty learning..
-It doesn't have the same absorbency capabilities as other types of cloth, so it works more effectively as a back-up option rather than as a full cloth nappy solution.
-Trainers are not necessary in every cloth journey and can be used depending on personal preference
+Trainers are pull-up type cloth nappies that can be used for potty learning.
+It doesn't have the same absorbent capabilities as other types of cloth nappies, so it works more effectively as a backup option to catch small accidents rather than a full cloth nappy option.
+Trainers are not necessary in every cloth nappy journey and can be used depending on personal preference.

-• Depending on needs, can be helpful for potty learning
+• Depending on needs can be helpful in potty learning

 • Can pull up and down like underwear

-• Prone to leaks as it (usually) can't hold a full toddler pee
+• Prone to leaks as it isn't capable of holding a full toddler pee

 Other

-Booster - an extra insert to boost absorbency of any nappy, usually smaller than a normal AI2 or pocket insert.
-Pro Tip: You can use your newborn prefolds or flats as boosters once baby fits into OSFM sizes
+Booster - An extra insert to boost any type of nappy's absorbency, usually smaller than a pocket or AI2 insert.
+PRO TIP: Use your newborn prefolds or newborn flats as boosters in older baby's or toddler's nappies

-Soaker - Wool or fleece soaker, functions the same as a PUL cover but it's more breathable (Sometimes boosters/inserts are also referred to as soakers this is more common in the US)
+Soaker - Wool or fleece soaker functions the same as a PUL cover but it is more breathable.
+Sometimes boosters/inserts are also referred to as soakers (this is more common in the US)

 bottom of page